cartelgouabou/CAD-for-melanoma-detection-using-cnn-and-game-theory/README.md

 python -u prepare_data_and_models.py
 ```

-### 2. Train all models per task (See the 'launch-job' folder to know the order of the different scripts to launch).
+### 2. Train all models per task (See the 'launch_jobs_scripts' folder to know the order of the different scripts to launch).

 #### Train the 3-class model
 ```bash